photostructure/exiftool-vendored.js/README.md

 If a tzoffset can be determined, it is encoded in all related `ExifDateTime` tags for those files.

+Note also that some smartphones record timestamps with microsecond precision (not just millis!), and both `ExifDateTime` and `ExifTime` have floating point milliseconds.

 ## Tags

 Official [EXIF](http://www.cipa.jp/std/documents/e/DC-008-2012_E.pdf) tag names